Last Updated: 23rd January 2021

 Mother milk is like a nectar for your newborn.
 It is the only recommended food for your infant till 6 months of age.
 Breast milk keeps your baby away from diseases, malnutrition and improves baby’s immune system.
-Baby gets all the essentials nutrients from mom’s milk & it decrease death ratio among infants.
+Baby gets all the essentials nutrients from mom’s milk & it decreases death ratio among infants.

 It is always advisable to keep your newborn only on breast milk for first six months because these months are most crucial months for baby development & growth.

 To make mommies aware about breastfeeding & it’s benefits, first week of august is celebrated as “Breastfeeding Week” world wide.